deniskyashif/blog/content/posts/2019-11-20-a-practical-gruide-to-state-machines.md

 - are irrelevant to the participant (e.g. _cancel_ to the store).
 - can potentially "terminate" the machine (e.g. executing _pay_ while the store is in a state other than `a`)

 Keep in mind that the behavior of the state machines does not depend on who initiates the action.
+The actions are independent events that occur in our system.
+The complete state of the system is a combination of the current states these three automatons.
+On each event they either traisition into a state of their own or stay in the same state.

 ### Constructing the Product